 The subject property has been used as a vehicle salvage yard for over 50 years, with most of the site unforested.
 There are riparian woodland sections on-site adjacent to the stream sections.
-The applicant proposes to expand the riparian area adjacent to Henson Creek with reforestation plantings to meet the woodland conservation requirement.
-These existing woodland areas and reforestation plantings will be placed in a protective easement.
-Currently, the application area is not identified as having forest interior dwelling species habitat or sensitive species project review areas.
+The riparian area adjacent to Henson Creek will be expanded with reforestation plantings to meet the woodland conservation requirement.
+These existing woodland areas and reforestation plantings shall be placed in a protective easement.
+Currently, the subject site is not identified as having forest interior dwelling species habitat or sensitive species project review areas.